bgrissin/K8S-Cassandra/K8S_create/K8S_setup.md

      # /opt/pwx/bin/pxctl status

-This concludes the steps for setting up your K8S cluster for use with this lab.
-Please move forward to the next stage of the lab.
+This concludes the steps for setting up your K8S cluster.
+Please move forward to the next stage of this lab [here](https://github.com/bgrissin/K8S-Cassandra/blob/master/cassandra-local/README.md)